ribase/drone-s3-sync/README.md

 # Drone S3 Sync
-Drone plugin to synchronize a directory with an Amazon S3 Bucket.
+This is a Drone plugin to synchronize a directory with an Amazon S3 Bucket.

 ## How to build
 Be sure that a docker process is active, then just `cd` into this repo an type.